Renn-Rivon/command-permission/README.md

     botOwner: ["botOwnerID"], //bot author id
     commands: "commands", //path to the commands folder, commands must be stored in one of the subfolders of this folder
     botPrefix: ["!", "*", ">"], //bot prefix
+    commandDM: false, //true|false - on|off using commands in bot DM
     commandHelp: true, //true|false - on|off command help
+    commandHelpDM: true, //true|false - on|off DM command help
     commandPrefix: true //true|false - on|off command prefix
     language: en_EN // language setting
 });